- Available:In stock870

 - Availability date:2020-07-30

-Hypersensitivity reactions to the active substance or other components of the drug.
+The drug is contraindicated in case of hypersensitivity to the active substance or to other components that make up the drug.

 Interactions with other drugs and other types of interactions.

 Cholestyramine as an ion exchanger has a pronounced affinity not only for bile acids, but also for other anions.
 It is difficult to predict a priori whether the use of Cholestyramine will affect the absorption of certain drugs from the intestine.
 It is potentially necessary to consider the possibility of such drug interactions with Cholestyramine, unless the absence of such interactions is proven by clinical studies.